An upgraded Progress to take off

 2010 April 28: Only a day after the deorbiting of the Progress M-03M spacecraft, a fresh cargo ship was launched to the station.
 A Soyuz-U rocket lifted off from Baikonur's Site 1 on April 28, 2010, at 21:15 Moscow Time, carrying Progress M-05M spacecraft.
 The 7,290-kilogram cargo ship carried 2,588 kilograms of supplies to the station, including some hardware for the MIM1 Rassvet module, scheduled for the launch to the station onboard NASA's Space Shuttle.
 The cargo ship's payload also included around 420 kilograms of supplies for the US segment of the station.

 After following an unusually long three-day rendezvous profile with the station to save propellant, the Progress M-05M spacecraft arrived at the Pirs docking compartment of the outpost on May 1, 2010, at 22:30:31 Moscow Time.
-The docking was completed successfully, however the cargo ship's Kurs automated rendezvous system failed, when the vehicle was around one kilometers from the station.
-The Kurs system switched itself off, as the vehicle was turning toward the station, following a breaking engine firing, while flying tail first.
+The docking was completed successfully, however the cargo ship's Kurs automated rendezvous system failed, when the vehicle was around one kilometer from the station.
+The Kurs system switched itself off, as the vehicle was turning toward the station, following a braking engine firing, while flying tail first.
 According to an official statement of the Russian space agency, Roskosmos, a problem with the propulsion system of the cargo ship could cause a deactivation of the automated rendezvous mode.
 The failure prevented Progress M-05M from assuming the correct attitude for docking.
 As a result, mission control transferred further rendezvous operations to space station commander Oleg Kotov.
 The cosmonaut used the TORU remote-control system to manually guide the cargo ship to the station without any further problems.
 The docking of the Progress M-05M to the station was originally scheduled for May 1, 2010, at 22:35 Moscow Time.

 On Oct.
 25, 2010, at 18:25 Moscow Time, Progress M-05M undocked from the ISS.
 It was expected to remain in autonomous flight for around three weeks for a series of experiment, before a deorbiting maneuver and destruction in the Earth atmosphere.